ModeS7/AIS4900_master/docs/experiment_results_3d.md

 |-----------|----------|-------|
 | Best (ep 750) | **0.00200** | Still improving after 500ep |

-**Best val loss of any experiment when allowed to train longer.** ScoreAug prevents the overfitting that plagues standard 270M training beyond 500 epochs.
+**Best val loss of any experiment when allowed to train longer.** ScoreAug is the only technique that prevents overfitting beyond 500 epochs — unlike weight decay and dropout (exp1r/1s), which only change how the model fits the same 105 volumes, ScoreAug adds genuinely new training signal via augmented volumes with known transformations, effectively increasing dataset size.
 6 gradient spikes — stable.

 ---